zaiisao/Documentation/en/Interactive Broadcast/role_web.md

   * `client.subscribe`

-- Swtich the client role from the audience to the host
+- Switch the client role from the audience to the host

   * `client.publish`

-> Create and intialize the stream before calling the `client.publish` method to publish the local audio and video stream.
+> Create and initialize the stream before calling the `client.publish` method to publish the local audio and video stream.
 See [Publish and Subscribe to Streams](../../cn/Interactive%20Broadcast/publish_web_video.md).

 ## Next Steps